Is Andersons undervalued based on future cash flows and its price relative to the stock market?

 If there is any debt we look at the companies capability to repay it, and whether the level has increased over the past 5 years.

-- Total debt is not well covered by annual operating cash flow (less than 20% of total debt).
+- Total debt is well covered by annual operating cash flow (greater than 20% of total debt).

 Financial health checks